 - Be a U.S. citizen or permanent resident.
 Students here on a student visa (F1 or F2) or an exchange visitor visa (J1 or J2) are classified as non-eligible noncitizens and do not qualify for federal financial aid.
 The International Student Affairs Office can provide further information regarding financial assistance.

 - Register with Selective Service if you are a male between the ages of 18-24

 - Maintain satisfactory academic progress

-If you meet these requirements, to determine exactly what kind of awards you may receive.
+If you meet these requirements, complete the FAFSA to determine exactly what kind of awards you may receive.